Frequently Asked Questions

 In formal reports and documentation, we may refer to the diagnostic terminology only where required for clarity and access to services.
 We also recognise that language preferences vary, and we are always guided by the preferences of the individual and family wherever possible.

-22. I'm worried that the assessment/report won't highlight my child's strengths?
+22. I'm worried that the assessment/report won't highlight my child/young person's strengths?

 That’s a very understandable concern - and something on which we place great importance.
-Our assessments are strengths-based and neuro-affirmative, meaning we look at your child as a whole person, not just through the lens of challenges or difficulties.
+Our assessments are strengths-based and neuro-affirming, meaning we look at your child/young person as a whole person, not just through the lens of challenges or difficulties.

-Throughout the process, we aim to understand and highlight your child’s unique abilities, interests, and personality, as well as any areas where support may be helpful.
-Your child’s report will reflect both - celebrating their strengths while offering practical, compassionate recommendations to help them thrive at home, in school, and in the community.
+Throughout the process, we aim to understand and highlight your child/young person’s unique abilities, interests, and personality, as well as any areas where support may be helpful.
+Their final assessment report will reflect both - celebrating their strengths while offering practical, compassionate recommendations to help them thrive at home, in school, and in the community.

-23. Is my child guaranteed to receive a diagnosis of autism at the end of the process?
+23. Is my child/young person guaranteed to receive a diagnosis of autism at the end of the process?

-No, your child is not guaranteed an autism diagnosis or confirmation.
-However, we will complete a thorough assessment and provide recommendations to support your child’s needs, no matter the outcome.
+No, your child or young person is not guaranteed an autism diagnosis or confirmation.
+However, we will complete a thorough assessment and provide recommendations to support your child/young person’s needs, no matter the outcome.

 We pride ourselves on offering detailed assessments and will carefully consider all possibilities, including differential diagnoses, when appropriate.